 Requests for public information (open records) are handled in accordance with the Texas Public Information Act, Texas Government Code 552.001.

-All requests for public information should be submitted to Lance Johnson, the Randolph Filed ISD Public Information Officer.
+All requests for public information should be submitted to Dr. Brian Holt, the Randolph Filed ISD Public Information Officer.
 This procedure allows the District to accurately document the date each request is received and respond to the requestor promptly.
 If the request cannot be produced within ten business days, the Public Information Officer will notify the requestor in writing of the reasonable date and time when it will be available.

 Procedures for making a request: The request must ask for records or information already in existence.
 The Act does not require the District to create new information, to do legal research, or to answer questions.